Aaryan-khairnar/keycloak-sso-implementation/README.md

 Key highlights:
 * The environment was deployed on a DigitalOcean droplet, accessed via SSH, where the base server setup and subsequent application integrations were carried out.
 * SSO Integration: All apps configured to use OpenID Connect with Keycloak.
 * Open User Registration: Configured to allow account creation and login across all integrated apps.

+Demonstration Video: A walkthrough of the complete setup and SSO workflow is on [YouTube](https://www.youtube.com/watch?v=8mhyXKXdd1k)

 -----